danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 # Spirituality in Judaism

-..as I see it through practice and study.
+^ as I see it through practice and study.

 ## What is _spiritual_